House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Ferrari – Press Release)

-Enzo Ferrari may not have chosen the color red but it has become synonymous with his cars.
-Although it is possible to patent colors, and while Ferrari does own a lot of patents even including one for the noise of its engine, Ferrari has not patented what many people already describe as “Ferrari red”.
-Despite this, 40% of Ferraris sold are in the Ferrari red color.
+Enzo Ferrari may not have chosen red, but it has become synonymous with his cars.
+Although it is possible to patent colors, and while Ferrari owns several patents, including one for the noise of its engine, Ferrari has not patented what many people already describe as “Ferrari red.”
+Despite that, 40% of Ferraris sold are in the Ferrari red color.

 red ferrari in the parking lot